davedawkins/doodletoy/README.md

 ## About Appwrite

 Appwrite is an OSS alternative to Firebase, which you can host on your own servers.

-These platforms feel like a distillation of the best bits of any cloud platform, with a focus on what you need to create a web (or mobile) app:
+In their [own words](https://appwrite.io/):

+> Appwrite is a self-hosted solution that provides developers with a set of easy-to-use and integrate REST APIs to manage their core backend needs.

+Platforms like Firebase and Appwrite are a distillation of their big-brother cloud counterparts into simpler versions of:

 - Authentication
 - Session management